 DAY 7 – Sunday, December 31

 There are two options for swimming with dolphins on the Big Island – swimming with wild dolphins and swimming with captive dolphins at Hilton Waikoloa Village (Dolphin Quest).
 We didn’t know how our swimming with wild dolphins trip would turn out, so we booked our son with Dolphin Quest to make sure he has the dolphin experience in any case.
-I compare the two experiences here: swimming with wild dolphins versus swimming with captive dolphins on the Big Island [coming soon].
+Dolphin Quest allows much closer encounter, but all the wait time and instructions made it not much fun – our son definitely liked swimming with wild dolphins.
 The rest of the New Year Eve included lunch at Lava Lava Beach Club, some time on Waikoloa Beach and a dinner at our Puako rental cottage.
 We planned a quiet family time, but our New Year dinner turned out to be really loud.
 They do celebrate the New Year in Hawaii, at least on the Big Island, and the fireworks in the neighborhood were abundant and colorful from 9 pm until well after midnight!

 DAY 8 – Monday, January 1

 Happy New Year!
-Since after Christmas, we constantly heard the Happy New Year greeting in shops and restaurants, unlike our home SF Bay Area, where the New Year idoen’t seem to be much celebrated.
-The fireworks in the neighborhood yesterday were impressive, and today we saw the most illuminated house in our life, finally made it to the famous Hapuna Beach, and saw a beautiful sunset [coming soon].
+Since after Christmas, we constantly heard the Happy New Year greeting in shops and restaurants, unlike our home SF Bay Area, where the New Year doen’t seem to be much celebrated.
+The fireworks in the neighborhood yesterday were impressive, and today we saw the most illuminated house in our life, finally made it to the famous Hapuna Beach, and saw a beautiful sunset.

 DAY 9 – Tuesday, January 2

 Our list of best things to do on the Big Island is finished.
-I haven’t planned a surfing lesson for our son ahead of time, we just picked up a couple of flyers from an activity desk in Queens Marketplace, and randomly scheduled a lesson.
-Read about the surfing lesson experience and Kahalu’u beach park [coming soon].
+I haven’t planned a surfing lesson for our son ahead of time, we just picked up a couple of flyers from an activity desk in Queens Marketplace, and randomly scheduled a surfing lesson at Kahalu’u beach park.
 It’s our last full day on the Big Island.
 The check-out time tomorrow is 10 am, and that’s early given our return flight is at 5:40 pm.
 I texted the manager, and fortunately we are are able to check out late tomorrow, yay!

 DEPARTURE – Wednesday, January 3